Prague with Kids: Castles, Chimney Cakes, and Why This City Belongs on Your List

 The Old Town Square is the heart of Prague and the place where your family will naturally gravitate again and again.
 The architecture is staggering - Gothic, Baroque, Renaissance, and Rococo buildings surround the square in a harmonious jumble that shouldn't work but absolutely does.
 The Church of Our Lady before Tyn, with its distinctive twin spires, is particularly dramatic and looks exactly like something from a fantasy film.

 The square is also a hub for street performers, seasonal markets, and the general buzz of Prague life.
 In summer, outdoor cafes ring the square and horse-drawn carriages clatter across the cobblestones.
-In December, the Christmas market here is one of the best in Europe (we've covered European Christmas Markets in another post).
-No matter when you visit, this square will be a highlight for everyone in the family.
+In December, the Christmas market here is one of the best in Europe.
+Whatever you do though - hand on your bag in this square.
+Prague isn't Rome (the Trevi pickpocketing is in another league entirely - I lost my wallet there, no I'm not taking questions), but the Astronomical Clock crowd is dense and the dippers know it.

 The Charles Bridge and Lesser Town